pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 ## Getting Started

 - Go to your bookmarks app and get it started.
-- Open a new tab in terminal <kbd>command</kbd> <kbd>t</kbd>, do not shut down your bookmarks app
+- Open a new tab in terminal <kbd>command</kbd> <kbd>t</kbd>, do not shut down your bookmarks app.
-- Note: if you end up having a lot of extra data from testing, restart your express API (restart nodemon)
+- Note: if you end up having a lot of extra data from testing, restart your express API (restart nodemon).
 - Fork the starter code in your class GitHub Organization called [starter-express-connect-react](https://github.com/pursuit-curriculum-resources/starter-express-connect-react).
 - `git clone` the forked repository.
 - `cd` to the directory where you cloned it.
 - `npm install` to install dependencies already included in the `package.json`.
 - `touch .env`.

-**.env** (Details below)
+Add the back-end URL to the React app's .env file:

 ```
+# .env
 VITE_API_URL=http://localhost:3003

+# Or whichever port your bookmarks API is on
 ```

-(or whichever port your bookmarks API is on)

-- Start the React app in a different terminal tab.
+- Start the React app

 ### Landing Page/Index